 Another reason an orthodontic plate may be used is when the back teeth have drifted too far forwards.
-Other adult teeth not yet out of the gums are sometimes being blocked by tipped and crowded back teeth.
+The plate will help to move teeth backward: adult teeth not yet out of the gums can sometimes be blocked by crowded back teeth.

 How is an Orthodontic plate made?

-A plate made using either an impression or – ideally a 3D scan.
+A plate is made using either an impression or – ideally – a 3D scan.
 An orthodontic lab can then make a model of your teeth.
 Using this model the orthodontist will design your plate and the lab will be able to make the plate.
-You may be able to personalise the plate by picking the colour of the plastic – or sometimes even adding a picture.
+You may be able to personalise the plate by picking the colour of the plastic – and in some cases, adding a picture.

 Can I have a plate to wear at night instead of braces?

 Many patients request a plate instead of braces to fix an orthodontic problem.
-While we are actively moving teeth you usually wear a plate day and night.
+While Orthodontists and their treatments are actively moving teeth, patients are usually required to wear a plate day and night.
 Once the correction has been made the plate can be worn at night only to hold the correction.

-An alternative to both plate and braces is another type of removable appliance – Invisalign.
+An alternative to both plate and braces is another type of removable appliance – clear aligners like Invisalign.
 Whilst it does need to be worn day and night, it is completely clear and removable.

-What is the difference between Invisalign and a plate?
+What is the difference between aligners like Invisalign and a plate?

-Rather than being made by hand and adjusted at each visit, Invisalign is a series of ‘aligners’ or ‘trays’, which are all slightly different to each other.
-Just like a plate they are completely removable.
-Each aligner will move your teeth closer to the intended result.
+Rather than being made by hand and adjusted at each visit, aligners are a series of ‘aligners’ or ‘trays’.
+Each tray is slightly different to the next, placing pressure on the teeth.
+Just like a plate, they are completely removable.
+Each aligner in the series will slowly move your teeth closer to the intended result.

-This is all possible because of computer technology.
-Your Invisalign aligners are the result of virtual treatment planning.
-Your orthodontist is able to plan and design your treatment via a computer simulation.
+This is all possible with computer technology: aligners like Invisalign are the result of virtual treatment planning.
+This allows your orthodontist to plan and design treatments via a computer simulation.
 This treatment plan is then translated into a series of aligners unique to you and your particular orthodontic problem.
-Unlike a plate, all the teeth can be moved at the same time and very precise movements can be made.
+Unlike a plate, all the teeth can be moved at the same time with very precise movements.

-The good news is that even if you prefer braces to Invisalign, we now have virtual treatment planning and digitally customised braces treatment available.
+The good news is that even if you prefer braces to aligners like Invisalign, we now have virtual planning and digitally customised treatments available too.

-Orthodontic plates still have their place, but Invisalign is often more appropriate where greater control or a lot of movement is needed.
+Orthodontic plates still have their place, but aligners like Invisalign is often more appropriate where greater control or a lot of movement is needed.